-The founder member of the powerful Percy family in England was one William de Percy who lived circa.
-1030-96 and was the son of Alan de Percy, said to be descended from Geoffrey, son of the Danish chieftain Manfred who, in 912, aided Rolf the Ganger in conquering Normandy.
+The founder member of the powerful Percy family in England was William de Percy who lived circa.
+1030-96 and was the son of Alan de Percy.
+Alan Percy was said to be descended from Geoffrey, son of the Danish chieftain Manfred who, in 912, aided Rolf the Ganger in conquering Normandy.

 William's grandson, another William de Percy (d.
 1175) was the last of the house in the direct line, leaving two daughters and coheiresses, Maud, who died childless, and Agnes.
 Agnes de Percy married Josceline de Leuven, half brother of Adelicia of Louvain, the second wife of Henry I, their descendants took the name of Percy.

 Henry de Percy, Baron Percy (1273-1314), a descendant of Agnes de Percy and Josceline de Leuven and the posthumous son of Henry de Percy, 8th Baron Percy, fought with Edward I in his wars in Wales and Scotland and was knighted at Berwick by the king.
 He was later granted the Scottish estates of Ingram Balliol.
 Later, as one of the lords ordainer, he supported the baronial rebellion against King Edward II.
 Hitherto the family had been mainly connected with Yorkshire, but Henry gave its fortunes a new direction by his purchase of lands in Northumberland.
 Due to several purchases of lands, the Percies became the greatest landowners in Northumberland.
 Among Percy's purchases was the barony of Alnwick, which contained the then modest fortress of Alnwick Castle.
 He rebuilt Alnwick as the magnificent castle it is today and it became the Percy family seat.Harry Hotspur statue at Alnwick